elcobvg/svelte-bulma-forms/README.md

 ### Form controls

 In cases where you may wish to use **form input fields** by themselves, you can use [**form controls**](https://github.com/elcobvg/svelte-bulma-forms/tree/master/src/controls).
-The folliwng controls are available:
+The following controls are available:

+- `AutoCompleteControl`
 - `ButtonControl`
 - `CheckboxControl`
 - `FileControl`